kosso/AviaryModule/README.md

 ```

 * Make sure you add in the *AviarySDKResources.bundle* (located in the module folder), to your project files or it won't work!
-  * Add it in **/platform/iphone/** and it will compile in during the build.
-Clean the project just in case.
+  * Simply add it to your main 'Resources' folder.

 Author
 ========

-&hearts; Big thanks to KimGeunHyeong for this module!
+Big thanks to KimGeunHyeong for this module!
 (dev.lasneo@gmail.com) : [tumblr](http://www.lasneo.tumblr.com/)

+Updated for Titanium 3.2.x and iOS7 by @Kosso.

  License
 ========